pollfish/docs/rewarded-surveys.md

 <h3>5.
 Show Pollfish survey</h3>

-If a user chose to take a survey you should call Pollfish show function in order to open survey panel to user to complete the survey.
+If a user chose to take a survey you should call Pollfish show function in order to open survey panel tothe user, to complete the survey.

 > **Note:** On Android and iOS there is also an optional function that you can call in order to see if a survey is present on the device (did not expire) and then call Pollfish show.